Is Epoxy Resin Food Safe? (Precautions and Safety Standards)

 You can also use this product with other pigments like resin dye, alcohol inks, and silicone oils.

-Our Top Pick for Resin Color for Food-Safe Epoxy Resin Coloring
+My Top Resin Color Recommendation for Food-Safe Epoxy Resin Coloring

 Soap Shop Mica Powder for Epoxy Resin

 This mica powder is your budget-friendly solution if you want to add a dash of color to your epoxy resin application.
-We don’t doubt it’ll work well as a color pigment because it adds shimmer and an iridescent effect to the finish.
+Not only does it act as a great color pigment, but it also infuses the finish with a shimmering, iridescent effect.

 Safety Precautions to Consider